niuq1ang/edgex-gitbook/api/authentication.md

         }
         return EMPTY_STRING;
     }
+}
 ```

 ### Signature Algorithm

-See the [Sign](sign.md) page for more information on the signature algorithm.
+The signature algorithm used is Ecdsa (Elliptic Curve Digital Signature Algorithm).
+For more information on the signature algorithm, see the [Sign](sign.md) page.